 Have equity in your home?
 Want a lower payment?
 An appraisal from Verschelden Appraisals can help you get rid of your PMI.

-Lenders were working with down payments down to 10, 5 and often 0 percent during the mortgage boom of the mid 2000s.
-A lender is able to endure the added risk of the small down payment with Private Mortgage Insurance or PMI.
-PMI takes care of the lender if a borrower is unable to pay on the loan and the worth of the property is lower than the balance of the loan.
+The market was working with down payments down to 10, 5 and often 0 percent during the mortgage boom of the mid 2000s.
+How does a lender handle the additional risk of the small down payment?
+The answer is Private Mortgage Insurance or PMI.
+This additional plan takes care of the lender in the event a borrower is unable to pay on the loan and the worth of the property is lower than the balance of the loan.

-PMI is costly to a borrower because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and generally isn't even tax deductible.
-It's favorable for the lender because they obtain the money, and they receive payment if the borrower defaults, unlike a piggyback loan where the lender takes in all the deficits.
+PMI can be expensive to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and often isn't even tax deductible.
+It's advantageous for the lender because they collect the money, and they receive payment if the borrower is unable to pay, contradictory to a piggyback loan where the lender absorbs all the deficits.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically stop the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
-The law states that, upon request of the homeowner, the PMI must be abandoned when the principal amount reaches just 80 percent.
-So, smart homeowners can get off the hook a little early.
+The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+Acute home owners can get off the hook sooner than expected.
+The law states that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.

-It can take countless years to arrive at the point where the principal is only 20% of the original amount of the loan, so it's important to know how your home has grown in value.
-After all, all of the appreciation you've acquired over the years counts towards removing PMI.
-So what's the reason for paying it after the balance of your loan has dropped below the 80% threshold?
-Despite the fact that nationwide trends predict plummeting home values, realize that real estate is local.
-Your neighborhood may not be adopting the national trends and/or your home may have gained equity before things calmed down.
+It can take many years to get to the point where the principal is just 20% of the initial amount of the loan, so it's essential to know how your home has increased in value.
+After all, all of the appreciation you've obtained over time counts towards dismissing PMI.
+So why pay it after the balance of your loan has dropped below the 80% mark?
+Despite the fact that nationwide trends signify plummeting home values, be aware that real estate is local.
+Your neighborhood might not be reflecting the national trends and/or your home may have acquired equity before things simmered down.

-The difficult thing for almost all home owners to know is just when their home's equity goes over the 20% point.
-An accredited, licensed real estate appraiser can definitely help.
-It is an appraiser's job to recognize the market dynamics of their area.
+A certified, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
+It's an appraiser's job to understand the market dynamics of their area.
 At Verschelden Appraisals, we're experts at pinpointing value trends in Modesto, Stanislaus County and surrounding areas, and we know when property values have risen or declined.
-When faced with figures from an appraiser, the mortgage company will usually drop the PMI with little effort.
-At that time, the homeowner can relish the savings from that point on.
+When faced with data from an appraiser, the mortgage company will most often drop the PMI with little effort.
+At that time, the home owner can relish the savings from that point on.